-1. What are your short-term and long-term career goals?
+1. What are your short and long-term career goals?

-Be honest with the interviewers regarding your future goals, and show that you want to grow your career within the company.
-FinTech companies are looking to expand, and they will want to hire people that are in it for the long-run.
-It is also good to be realistic and understand how you can progress within the company and your own department.
+Be honest and open regarding your future goals and show interviewers that you’re loyal, committed, and keen to grow your career within their company.
+FinTech businesses are typically looking to expand, so there’ll be lots of opportunities to grow with them.
+Make sure you can commit for the long run and understand how you can progress within the company/within your own department.

 2. What appeals to you about this position?

-3. What do you know about us / Why do you want to work for this company?
+3. What do you know about us and why do you want to work for us?

-This question will show that you did your research about the company, its teams and leaders, the products or services it offers and its mission.
-Interviewers want to check if you actually care about the business and show interest in the business’ mission.
-Be genuine with your answer and show your willingness to contribute to the company’s success, as well as your motivations for applying.
+This question shows you’ve researched the company, its teams and leaders, products, services, and mission.
+Interviewers want to check if you care about the business and whether you could realistically see yourself being part of the team and the company’s future growth.
+Use your response to this FinTech interview question to confirm your willingness to contribute to the company’s success, as well as your motivations for applying.

-4. In what type of work environment do you see yourself thrive in?
+4. What type of work environment do you thrive in?

-5. What steps would you recommend we take to improve our business?
+5. What steps would you recommend for improving our business?

-Researching the company beforehand will give you a good general idea of its strengths and weaknesses.
-Think of aspects of the company that could be improved, no matter how small they are, or suggest upgrades to current products.
-This answer also shows your industry knowledge and your ability to come up with solutions for problems.
-FinTech companies are frequently faced with challenges that can be prevented, such as cyber risks, trouble with speed or tech issues with online apps, so showing that you are solution-driven will be an advantage.
+Researching the company in advance of your interview will give you an idea of its strategy, strengths, and weaknesses.
+Without being critical, look for aspects of the business that could be improved, no matter how small.
+You could suggest upgrades to current products, for example, but preparing an answer for this question reveals your industry knowledge and your ability to problem solve.
+FinTech companies are frequently faced with challenges such as cyber risks, speed troubles or tech issues with online apps, so showing you’re solution-driven will be advantageous.